Frequently Asked Questions – Parole Assistance and Re-entry

 Who is eligible to participate in the Parole and Re-entry Clinic?

-The clinic is open to both 2L and 3L students, with preference given to 3L students.
-Qualified 3L students are certified to practice law pursuant to Louisiana Supreme Court Rule XX and provide direct representation to individual prisoners in parole and pardon matters, as well as collateral legal issues necessary for their successful re-entry into civilian life.
-2L students are not certified but can still provide assistance under direct supervision of faculty.
-Students may only participate in one clinic or field placement per semester, and 2L students who take the clinic may not retake it as 3Ls.
+The clinic is open to both second and third-year students.
+Qualified third year students are certified to practice law pursuant to Louisiana Supreme Court Rule XX and provide direct representation to individual prisoners in parole and pardon matters, as well as collateral legal issues necessary for their successful re-entry into civilian life.
+Second year students are not certified but can still provide assistance under direct supervision of faculty.
+Students may only participate in one clinic or externship per semester, and second-year students who takes the clinic may not retake it as 3Ls.